tsaarni/kind-ps/README.md

 certs  etc                   lib64  opt     root          sys
 ```

-Or you can send signals to the process even if the container would not have the `kill` command:
+To send a signal to the process, even if the container lacks the `kill` command:

 ```console
 $ sudo kill -STOP 2367787
 ```

-Or you can use `nsenter` to enter the network namespace of the process to run `wireshark`:
+Alternatively, `nsenter` can be used to enter the network namespace of the process to run `wireshark`:

 ```console
 $ sudo nsenter \